hillbig/rsdic/README.md

 and bits are provided PushBack operation (Thus RSDic supports dynamic addition).

 All operations (Bit, Rank, Select, BitAndRank, RunZeros) are supported in O(1) time.
+For example, rsdic can solve all above operation within 1 micro second for a bit vector of length 10^8 (100M bit).

 RSDic combines the idea of on-the-fly decoding of enumrative code, and utilization of rank/select samplings, which is discussed as a future work in the paper [1].